AIR's Full Spectrum Storytelling Intensive

 Thursday: BIG DATA

 The era of big data is upon us.
-But what does that have to do with media?
-We discuss how to incorporate the latest data into your storytelling both on air and online.
+But how can you harness it for better storytelling?
+We discuss how to incorporate the latest data, both on air and online.

 Friday: FUTURE AUDIO

 Where are we going?
-What the web?
 New storytelling opportunities abound online, and audio producers are blazing new trails.
-Closing the intensive, we will foray into interactive design and the narrative potential in networks.
+Closing the intensive, we will look at interactive design and the narrative potential in networks.

 Each day follows this general structure, with some minor variations and substitutions: